tatianegercina/FinTech/02-Homework/06-PyViz/Instructions/README.md

 ## Background

-Harold's company has just started a new Real Estate Investment division to provide customers with a broader range of portfolio options.
-Harold was tasked with building a prototype dashboard and he needs your help.
+Harold's company has just started a new real estate investment division to provide customers with a broader range of portfolio options.
+Harold has been tasked with building a prototype dashboard and needs your help.
 The real estate team wants to trial this initial offering with investment opportunities for the San Francisco market.
-If the new service is popular, then they can start to expand to other markets.
+If the new service is popular they can start expanding to other markets.

 The goal of this dashboard is to provide charts, maps, and interactive visualizations that help customers explore the data and determine if they want to invest in rental properties in San Francisco.

-In this homework assignment, you will help Harold accomplish the following tasks:
+You need to help Harold accomplish the following tasks:

 1. [Complete a notebook of rental analysis](#Rental-Analysis)